 Take your kids to experience a working dairy with Farm Visit in Dungog.
 Teaching my kids about where their food comes from is so important, so when I stumbled across the opportunity to take them to a small, working dairy at Dungog, we jumped at the chance.

 Just an hour from Newcastle, Farm Visit, is the wonderful business venture of Dungog farming friends Emily Neilson and Karen Sowter, who wanted to connect people with the world of agriculture and help bridge the gap between growers and farmers and consumers.
 And what a fantastic idea it is!
-We booked the 2-hour-session and all group visits are capped at 10 people, so it’s a terrific small group where you can really get close to the action and learn all about the dairy industry in a relaxed and easygoing atmosphere.
+We booked the 2-hour-session and found it was a great tour where you can really get close to the action and learn all about the dairy industry in a relaxed and easygoing atmosphere.

 From the moment we arrived at the lush green dairy, we felt instantly welcomed by Emily.
 The tour starts with a general talk on all things cows, set against the captivating rolling green hills of beautiful Dungog, which is dotted with black and white cows grazing in the fields.